Secure Network Code for Adaptive and Active Attacks with No-Randomness in Intermediate Nodes: Relay network

 Repeating $n'$ times this procedure, we can extend this method to the case when we transmit $(k-r)n'$ random variables $M_1,\ldots, M_{(k-r)n'} $ with $r n'$ additional scramble random numbers $L_1,\ldots, L_{r n'} $.
 Therefore, the transmission rate of this code is $\frac{(k-r)\log_2 q'}{n_{k,r}}=(k-r)\log q $.
 Since $(M_1,\ldots, M_{(k-r)n'}) $ can be regarded as an element of a vector space over $\FF_{q'}$, this operation is a linear code with respect to the finite field $\FF_{q'}$.
 Therefore, since it satisfies the linearity condition (C1), the above security analysis over the deterministic attack guarantees the security over the adaptive and active attack due to Theorem \ref{T7}\footnote{ Theorem \ref{T7} can be applied to a linear code with respect to any finite field.
 Hence, we do not need to restrict our discussion to linear codes with respect to the finite field $\FF_q$.}.

 Here, we make the desired code in the case with general $c$.
 Based on Lemma \ref{L425} with respective $k_i$ and $r_i$, we choose $n_{k_i,r_i}$.
-Then, we choose the finite filed $ \FF_{q'}$ with $q'=q^{\max_{1 \le i \le c}n_{k_i,r_i}}$.
+Then, we choose the finite filed $ \FF_{q'}$ with $q'=q^{\overline{n}}$, where $\overline{n}:=\max_{1 \le i \le c}n_{k_i,r_i}$.
+So, when we use the channel $n:=n' \overline{n}$ times, our transmission can be regarded as $n'$ times transmission on $ \FF_{q'} $.
 Therefore, we can transmit the minimum rate $ \log q \min_{1 \le j \le c} (k_j-r_j)$.
 In this construction, the transmission on each step is given by a linear code over the finite field $\FF_{q'}$, the whole operation is also given as a linear code over the finite field $\FF_{q'}$.
 Therefore, since it satisfies the linearity condition (C1), Theorem \ref{T7} guarantees the security over the adaptive and active attack.